2001 Notre Dame Fighting Irish football team

-The 2001 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2001 NCAA Division I-A football season.
-The team was coached by Bob Davie and played its home games at Notre Dame Stadium in South Bend, Indiana.
+The 2001 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 2001 NCAA Division I-A football season.
+In their fifth and final year under head coach Bob Davie, the Irish compiled a 5–6 record and were outscored by a total of 215 to 214.
+In three games against ranked opponents, they lost to No. 5 Nebraska, No. 7 Tennessee, and No. 13 Stanford.
+Davie was fired as head coach one day after the final game of the season.

+The team's statistical leaders included quarterback Carlyle Holiday (784 passing yards), running back Julius Jones (718 rushing yards), wide receiver Javin Hunter (37 receptions for 387 yards), and kicker Nicholas Setta (68 points scored, 23 of 23 PAT, 15 of 17 field goals).

+The team played its home games at Notre Dame Stadium in Notre Dame, Indiana.

 Season overview

 With 19 recruits signed to help replace the nine players leaving for the NFL, there were high expectations for the Irish for the 2001 season.
 Three players were named to pre-season All-America teams while the team was ranked as highly as 12th in the nation.
 With former starting quarterback, Arnaz Battle, moving in the off-season to wide receiver, Davie faced the decision of having to play his replacement from 2000, Matt LoVecchio, or to replace LoVecchio with fellow sophomore Carlyle Holiday.
 Prior to their first game, Davie hinted that he might have a surprise at quarterback, however, LoVecchio started at the fourth-ranked Nebraska Cornhuskers.
 Notre Dame's first play from scrimmage proved to be a harbinger when the Irish fumbled and Nebraska recovered.
 With LoVecchio ineffective throughout the first quarter, Holiday took over and led the Irish to a field goal.
 Holiday, however, was ineffective throughout the rest of the game and the only other Irish score came after Shane Walton blocked a punt and gave the Irish the ball on the 4 yard line.
 Unable to capitalize on Nebraska's mistakes, and having four turnovers themselves, the Irish lost the game 27–10.
 With a small quarterback controversy, the season was interrupted by the September 11, 2001 attacks.
 With all Division I-A football games canceled after the attacks, the September 15 game against Purdue was moved to the end of the season.
 With promises of heightened security, prayers, and a stadium-wide fundraiser to help the victims of the attacks, the Irish returned to the field the next week to face the Michigan State Spartans.
 With LoVecchio getting the start, he had a better game than his first, but the Irish fell short of the Spartans for the fifth straight year.